Welcome — we are still accepting Fall 2020-Spring 2021 Applications

-We are now accepting applications for Fall 2020 — the 2020-2021 school year is scheduled to start August 24th but, given current public health issues, we're still determining how our programs will be structured and our exact start date.
-Please download this application (pdf), then complete and return it via email or mail — we will be in touch with more information as it becomes available.
+We are now accepting applications for the 2020-2021 school year.
+Please download an application (pdf), then complete and return it via email or mail — we'll be in touch.

 Tamalpais Preschool encourages you to set up a tour of our school via email or by phone at (415) 388-4286.
 Parents are welcome to bring their child with them to observe the program.
 If this is not possible or convenient, parents may place their child's name on our wait list; simply download a Wait List Form (a printable pdf document), complete it, and send it to us with the wait list fee.